 - Keep in mind the different cultural and linguistic backgrounds of the students in the course. - Be courteous toward the instructor, your colleagues, and authors whose work you are discussing. - Be respectful of the diversity of viewpoints that you will encounter in the class and in your readings.
-The exchange of diverse ideas and opinions is part of the scholarly environment. - Be professional and scholarly in all online postings.
-Cite the ideas of others appropriately. - Note that disruptive behavior of any type during online classes, including inappropriate use of the chat function, is unacceptable. - Students found guilty of Zoom-bombing a class or of other serious online offenses may be subject to disciplinary measures under the Code of Student Conduct.
+The exchange of diverse ideas and opinions is part of a scholarly environment. - Be professional and scholarly in all interactions, whether online or in person. - Cite the ideas of others appropriately. - Disruptive or unprofessional behavior of any type during lectures, office hours or other interactions is unacceptable and may be subject to disciplinary measures under the Student Code of Conduct.